TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 > A technology that can run sandboxed programs in a privileged context such as the operating system kernel.

-As Raymond de Jong from Isovalent described it in his presentation:
+As Raymond de Jong from Isovalent described it in his presentation "Service MESH without the MESS":

 > eBPF makes the kernel programmable in a secure way: _What Javascript is to the browser, eBPF is to the kernel_.